nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The given data is invalid.

-  * 2a1.
+  * 1a1.
 ConText shows an error message.

     Use case resumes at step 1.

-**Use case: Delete a contact**
+**Use case: UC02 - Delete a contact**

 **MSS**

-1. User requests to list contacts
+1. User requests to view the list of contacts (UC03)
-2. ConText shows a list of contacts
-3. User requests to delete a specific contact in the list
+2. User requests to delete a specific contact in the list
-4. ConText deletes the contact
+3. ConText deletes the contact

     Use case ends.